 The seminary has five core values: Doctrinal Integrity, Spiritual Vitality, Mission Focus, Characteristic Excellence, and Servant Leadership.
-The core value focus for this academic year is Servant Leadership.
-Servant Leadership is defined as "we follow the model of Jesus and exert leadership and influence through the nurture and encouragement of those around us."
+The core value focus for this academic year is Doctrinal Integrity-Knowing that the Bible is the Word of God, we believe it, teach it, proclaim it, and submit to it.
+Our confessional commitments are outlined in the Articles of Religious Belief and the Baptist Faith & Message 2000.